steptz/GMUworks/CDS 201/README.md

 *Guidelines for Additional Material*

 In addition to the paper and presentation, you may also create a web page with animations, model demo, etc. if you like.
 See, for example, the McBride page on his ZI Trading model (<http://www.memcbride.net/models/2014/7/11/zi-trading>).
 Ideally this would be done inside Blackboard.
 Please discuss this with the instructor beforehand.

-**Metrics for grading the paper:**

-Once again, the key dates for this project are:

-- **Monday or Wednesday November 3rd or 5th in class** - presentation of project proposal and progress to date
-- **Thursday, December 10th in class** – presentation of final project
-- **Monday, December 14th by the end of the day** – all final project material (including paper, model code, data) is due 4

 [^1]: If code is used that is not your own please cite it accordingly and provide a link to the code.